 The Aromatic Amines project aims to improve the understanding and predictability of the Ames test outcome for primary aromatic amines.
 This project is one of several projects initiated by Lhasa Limited that enables pre-competitive data sharing.

-Aromatic amines are widely used in the synthesis of pharmaceuticals but are often found to have mutagenic activity, and the prediction of such activity has proven difficult.
-The Consortium for the Investigation of the Genotoxicity of Aromatic Amines (CIGAA) aims to improve the understanding and predictability of the Ames test outcome for primary aromatic amines.
-The data sharing group consists of pharmaceutical companies, with the aim to build a database to enable the development of improved predictive models.
+Aromatic amines are widely used in the synthesis of pharmaceuticals but are often found to have mutagenic activity.
+The prediction of such activity has proven difficult.
+The Consortium for the Investigation of the Genotoxicity of Aromatic Amines (CIGAA) aims to improve the understanding and predictability of the Ames test outcome for primary aromatic amines (Harvey and Patel, 2015).
+The data sharing group consists of pharmaceutical companies and aims to build a database to enable the development of improved predictive models.

-- This project focuses on one chemical class, the aromatic amines, for which it is notoriously difficult to predict Ames activity.
-The remit of the projects is to collect Ames data for the aromatic amines, perform further data analysis and refine aromatic amine mutagenicity predictions.
+- This project focuses on one chemical class, aromatic amines, for which it is notoriously difficult to predict Ames activity.
+The remit of the project is to collect Ames data for the aromatic amines, perform further data analysis and refine aromatic amine mutagenicity predictions.

 - The shared data is derived from Ames mutagenicity assays performed on aromatic amines.